 Offer SLA (Service Level Agreement) monitoring and API management facility.

-It has easy to use and drag and drop graphical design.
+It has easy to use a drag and drop graphical design.

 Mule ESB provides high scalability.

-It enables developers to deploy in one click cloud or on-premise deployments.
+It enables developers to deploy in the one-click cloud or on-premise deployments.

 6) Mention the basic principles of ESB Integration

 Transportation: It negotiates between different formats like JDBC, HTTP, JMS, etc.

 Transformation: It deals with the transportation of data between data formats needed by the ESP connector.